flopezag/fiware-murano/doc/admin.md

 Both $TENANT (Project), $USERNAME and $PASSWORD must be values previously created in the OpenStack Keystone.
 The $KEYSTONE_IP and $KEYSTONE_PORT are the data of our internal installation of Keystone.

-We obtained two data from the previous sentence:

--  X-Auth-Token
+Thus we will obtain the token ID.

     {
         "token":